 Head down to the Ottawa Locks to see boats of all sizes travel through the eight giant locks that connect the Rideau Canal and the Ottawa River.
 Watch Parks Canada staff as they crank the gates open and closed by hand – just like when the locks were constructed in 1832!
 The Rideau Canal is now a UNESCO World Heritage Site.

 Located next to the Ottawa Locks is Ottawa’s oldest stone building, which is now home to the Bytown Museum.
 The museum recounts the history of Ottawa, including its beginnings as a rowdy lumber town, the construction of the Rideau Canal and many more important events in Ottawa’s past.
 Kids can go on a scavenger hunt through the museum and get interactive in the youth activity area.

-One of the most unique summer experiences in Canada’s capital is the interactive pirate theatre cruise, Pirate Adventures.
+One of the most unique summer experiences in Canada’s capital is the interactive pirate theatre cruise, Pirate Life (formerly Pirate Adventures).
 Head to Mooney’s Bay on the Rideau River, put on a costume, and have your face painted before boarding the pirate ship.
 Join the boat’s crew as they seek sunken treasure, solve mysteries, defend the ship with water canons and more.

 Ghosts and the Gallows tour

 Did you know that Ottawa is home to one of the most haunted buildings in North America (and you can even sleep there, if you dare)?
 The old Carleton County Jail is now an HI – Ottawa Jail Hostel that you can visit on the Haunted Walk’s Ghosts and the Gallows tour.
 Follow your cloaked guide as they take you through the cellblocks, Death Row, and the last working gallows in Canada.